David's Bridal: History

 David's Bridal started in 1950 as a small bridal boutique in Fort Lauderdale, Florida.
-In 1972, Floridian Phillip Youtie purchased the salon with intentions to open new locations.
+In 1972, Phillip Youtie purchased the salon with intentions to open new locations.
 Between that time and 1988, Youtie successfully grew his investment from a single store to 18 boutiques.
 Many of these boutiques were leased bridal stores that were in department stores under David's Bridal name.

 Steven Erlbaum, a late childhood friend of Youtie, eventually joined forces with Youtie to help bring David's Bridal to all 50 states.
 Erlbaum, having preexisting experience from creating the Philadelphia-based store chain Mr. Good Buys (now defunct), was able to give knowledge to Youtie.

 Erlbaum and Youtie eventually incorporated the company, structuring it for the national market.
-A warehouse was built in Hallandale Beach, Florida—near Fort Lauderdale.
+A warehouse was built in Hallandale Beach, Florida.
 The corporate headquarters were in Conshohocken, Pennsylvania.

 Stores at this time stocked only sample gowns in a standard size.
 Youtie and Erlbaum changed the store model in the late 1980s with a warehouse off Interstate 95 where they stocked designer gowns, discontinued dress and manufacturer overruns at below retail prices.
 This chain of bridal stores was like none of its kind.

 David's Bridal tried to create a no-frills shopping experience for customers looking for high-end, low-cost dresses.
 Although there was little comfort in the stores, brides-to-be could expect a bargain in a plain, warehouse-like environment.

 By the 1990s, small independent bridal shops were struggling to stay in business while more David's Bridal added 12 additional stores between 1994 and 1995 alone.
 In 1999, the company went public with over $104 million in assets and selling 8 million shares, listed as DABR.

 When May Department Stores Co. bought it from Youtie and Erlbaum for $436 million in 2000, David's Bridal was the largest retailer of bridal gowns and wedding-related merchandise.
 When sold to Leonard Green & Partners on November 17, 2006, it became the only nationwide competitor of bridal stores - one in four American brides are dressed by David's Bridal.

 In 2012, the company agreed to be acquired by the private-equity firm Clayton, Dubilier & Rice for a price around $900 million.
 On October 11, Clayton, Dubilier & Rice announced the completion of its acquisition of David's Bridal in a deal that valued the company at $1.05 billion.

 In August 2016, David's announced the former president and CEO of the Gap Inc., Paul Pressler as chief executive officer.
 In May 2018, Scott Key was named chief executive officer.